 I monitored recipes in June-August, 2018.
 I peeked under the lid to see what happened – including the last part of the rise phase after the machine knocked down the dough.
 I made manual interventions a few times – I ran a silicon spatula between the dough and the pan 5-10 minutes just before the start of baking to gently deflate the loaf.
 (Using a spatula risks marring the no-stick surface of the pan.
 Silicon spatulas are safer.)

 I adjusted yeast in BLBMC formulas for white, whole wheat, and combined flour (multigrain), and formulas requiring 2 tsp yeast for a medium loaf (a formula with 3 cups or 15 oz. flour +/- by weight).
 This approach resolved the inflation problem and produced loaves that were not inflated:

-- Weigh yeast and know the correct conversion factor – 1 tsp of instant yeast weight 2.8 grams;
+- Weigh yeast and know the correct conversion factor.
+I use a factor: 1 tsp of instant yeast weighs 2.8 grams;

-- Weigh salt and know the correct conversion factor – assume a recipe is referring to conventionally ground table salt – 1 tsp weighs 5.7 grams.
+- Weigh salt and know the correct conversion factor, I assume a recipe refers to conventionally ground table salt; 1 tsp weighs 5.7 grams;

-For a Panasonic recipe I cut yeast and salt equally.
-For a BLBMC or other recipe I make my “Panasonic” adjustment for yeast amount above first, then I cut yeast and salt equally.
-When I use 50% of a BLBMC recipe amount of salt, I use 25% of the BLBMC recipe amount of yeast (or less).
+For low sodium I cut yeast and salt equally.
+For 50% sodium I just halve them.
+Then I make a “Panasonic” adjustment for yeast by halving it.
+When I use 50% of a BLBMC recipe amount of salt, I use 25% of the BLBMC recipe amount of yeast.

 The recipes and my notes for that round of tests are in a separate post.